ishuar/azure-agic/README.md

 Deploy Application gateway ingress controller (AGIC) and expose a sample application.
 Use workload Identity for AGIC to avoid Static and long term credentials.

-Sample app is reachable at http://40.68.167.160/
+~~Sample app is reachable at http://40.68.167.160/~~ (not anymore, infra destroyed)

 > used one of my deployments was lazy to write some k8s manifests 🥲

 ## Considerations

 1. APP Gw Requires a dedicated subnet with no other resources.
-2. Helm Deployment over Add On for more customizations.
+2. AGIC Helm Deployment over Add On for more customizations.
+Checkout [Difference between Helm deployment and AKS Add-On](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview#difference-between-helm-deployment-and-aks-add-on)
 3. Workload Idenity over service principal
 4. Use `lifecycle.ignore_changes` to avoid conflict between terraform and AGIC on application gateway deployment with terraform.
 5. Refer to [agic_resource_permissions_map](./azure-kubernetes-service/local.tf) for minimum permissions needed by AGIC.